 Research: Architecture/Urban Planning

 Matt Beaton is an Architect at Nelsen Partners in Austin.
 He has been working on affordable housing for the bulk of his career.
 His passion for sustainable neighborhoods goes beyond buildings and into the urban environment.
 Matt studied architecture (B.E.D.) at Texas A&M University and went on to complete his Masters of Architecture at the University of Illinois, Chicago in 2007.
 His work with the Chicago Housing Authority led him to draw inspiration for housing for all people who live and work in the city.
-His most recent work in Austin includes: Chalmers Courts- A Housing Authority of the City of Austin Project and The RBJ Center Senior Apartments.
+He is currently involved in the design and construction of over 1000 units of affordable housing in Austin, including the Chalmers Courts redevelopment and The RBJ Center Senior Apartments renovation and addition.

 Alyson Beaton, Designer/Author/Maker/Professor